 *$50 per kW for ETS (electric thermal storage heat)*

 $50 for Central AC 14.5 SEER and up as long as installed by a qualified contractor; ASHP with a SEER rating of 14.5 and up are between $480-$630 as long as installed by a qualified contractor.
 See Residential Central A/C and ASHP Rebate brochure for complete details.
+To learn more about A/C and/or ASHP options, click here.
 Qualified HVAC installers can re-order rebate forms by using the HVAC Re-order Rebate Form

 $25 HVAC Tune Up Rebate